ginfung/ginfung.github.io/_posts/2019-06-07-partial-persistence.md

 _Example:_ Assuming we have a partial persistent pointer machines, then we can create a version controlled LinkedList/BST.
 Please note that all pointers in the LinkedList/BST are part of the fields; like the data fields, all pointers are version controlled.

-**Full persistance:** DS can be updated in any version.
+**Full persistence:** DS can be updated in any version.
 This will be discussed in another article.
 Versions form a tree as

 <img src='https://g.gravizo.com/svg?
 digraph G {